Chomenor/ioef-cmod/new-filesystem-design.md

 - fs_filelist.c: Supports directory listing functions.
 Primarily used to populate map/model menus in the UI.

 - fs_reference.c: Used to generate the pure list and download list when hosting a server.
-Also handles pure verification requirements when connecting to legacy pure servers.
+Also handles pure validation requirements when connecting to legacy pure servers.

 - fs_commands.c: Supports user-entered console commands, e.g. "find_file" and "dir".